 Published by Alaska Northwest Publishing Co.

-Note: a total of 11 illustrations are in this book, and they are shown below.
-Two are shown on the front and back cover.
+Note: a total of eleven illustrations are in this book, and they are shown below.
+Two of the eleven engravings are shown on the front and back cover, respectively.
 Each are printed on handmade, tan paper.
 Having recently taken classes in 1978 to learn this new medium, these represent some of the earliest engravings that DeArmond produced.
 Click on any image for more information.